bbearce/code-journal/docs/notes/internet_of_things/TLS Security/TLS Security.md

 ## Get a CA Certificate

+Notes to self sign for testing, but in practice I still see the "Not Secure" when useing this method, though https will work:
 > [Source](https://www.digitalocean.com/community/tutorials/openssl-essentials-working-with-ssl-certificates-private-keys-and-csrs#about-certificate-signing-requests-(csrs))

+Useful Stackoverflow article discussing file extensions and protocols\file types:
 > [Helpful! - from serverfault](https://serverfault.com/questions/9708/what-is-a-pem-file-and-how-does-it-differ-from-other-openssl-generated-key-file)

+In summary, there are four different ways to present certificates and their components:

+* PEM - Governed by RFCs, its used preferentially by open-source software.
+It can have a **variety of extensions (.pem, .key, .cer, .cert, more)**
+* PKCS7 - An open standard used by Java and supported by Windows.
+Does not contain private key material.
+* PKCS12 - A Microsoft private standard that was later defined in an RFC that provides enhanced security versus the plain-text PEM format.
+This can contain private key material.
+Its used preferentially by Windows systems, and can be freely converted to PEM format through use of openssl.
+* DER - The parent format of PEM.
+It's useful to think of it as a binary version of the base64-encoded PEM file.
+Not routinely used very much outside of Windows.

 > [Also Helpful!](https://certbot.eff.org/docs/using.html#where-are-my-certificates)

+Above link is from certbot, a CA, and has useful notes regarding locations of certificates once generated and definitions of each file type.
+The follows notes are for generating certificates from them.

 ### Generate a Self-Signed Certificate
 Use this method if you want to use HTTPS (HTTP over TLS) to secure your Apache HTTP or Nginx web server, and you do not require that your certificate is signed by a CA.